thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Governance Messages.md

 # govobj

-The [`govobj` message](core-ref-p2p-network-governance-messages#section-govobj) contains a governance object that is generally a proposal, contract, or setting.
-Masternodes ignore this request if they are not fully synced.
+The [`govobj` message](core-ref-p2p-network-governance-messages#section-govobj) contains a governance object that is generally a proposal, contract, or setting. <<glossary:Masternodes>> ignore this request if they are not fully synced.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |